MasteryEducation/SecuritiesExamsMastery.ca/content/csc/19/4/index.md

 - [ ] The fund’s management expense ratio
 - [x] The daily trading volume and bid-ask spread

-> **Explanation:** Daily trading volume and the bid-ask spread are key indicators of how easily and cost-effectively you can buy or sell the ETF.
+> **Explanation:**( Daily trading volume and the bid-ask spread are key indicators of how easily and cost-effectively you can buy or sell the ETF.)

----

 ### True or False: Currency risk is completely eliminated in unhedged foreign ETFs listed on the TSX.